mossicrue/rancher-bible/rancher-certs-lv1/week2/02-rancher-k8s/02-backup-and-restore.md

 ```

 ## Bring Up the Cluster
 Bring up the cluster on the target node by running rke up, pointing to the cluster config file.
 When the cluster is ready, RKE will write a credentials file to the local directory.
 Configure kubectl to use this file and then check on the status of the cluster.
 Wait for the target node to change to Ready.
 The three old nodes will be in a NotReady state.

-## Complete the Transition to the New Cluster
+## Complete the transition to the new Cluster
 - When the target node is Ready, remove the old nodes with `kubectl delete node`.
 - Reboot the target node to ensure cluster networking and services are in a clean state
 - Wait until all pods in kube-system, ingress-nginx, and the rancher pod in cattle-system return to a Running state